yukimemi/dvpm/README.md

   // File path of processing to be performed after adding runtimepath.
 (Option) afterFile?: string;
   // build option.
 Execute after install or update.
-(Option) build?: (
+(Option)
+  // Executed even if there are no changes in the update
+  // Therefore, conditionally branch on `info.isLoad` and `info.isUpdate` as necessary build?: (
     { denops, info }: { denops: Denops; info: PlugInfo },
   ) => Promise<void>;